mustafamilyas/TIL/typescript/discriminated-union-type-error.md

    type Shape = Circle | Rectangle | Square;
    ```

-   At the code above, the discriminator is `type` attribute.
-We must assign **unique** discriminator.
-This is easy to see when we have a small set of discriminator, but as the codebase grows large, we might miss some duplicate discriminator.
-Take a look at code below.
+   In the code above, the discriminator is the `type` attribute.
+We must assign a **unique** discriminator.
+This is easy to see when we have a small set of discriminators, but as the codebase grows large, we might miss some duplicate discriminators.
+Take a look at the code below.

    ```typescript
    export interface GeneralSurveyResponseContentProps